fredgibbs/fredgibbs.github.io/courses/making-history/reading-reflections.md

 ### Creative Reflection
 Provide a brief statement of what you found most interesting about the readings.
-Think about:
+Try to sketch out answers to:
 - What ideas did you find most interesting or surprising?
 - What was most unclear or confusing?
 - What questions did they bring up?